loganthorneloe/prosody/README.md

 *Note: First launch installs dependencies (~2GB) - you'll see progress notifications.*

+**Prosody runs silently in the background** - no windows, no terminal, just notifications when starting.

 ### 🎤 How to Use
 1. Click where you want to type
 2. **Double-tap Left Ctrl** to start recording